Asian Studies (research) (MA)

 • You are asked to provide a transcript of records and diploma of the relevant obtained academic degree.

-• Your motivation and suitability for your chosen specialization should be demonstrated by a well-argued and structured motivation letter in which you indicate why you want to follow the programme and convincingly discuss what makes you a good candidate for the research MA programme.
-The statement should be between 700 and 1,500 words.
+• Your motivation for your chosen programme should be demonstrated by a well-argued and structured motivation letter in which you indicate why you want to apply for the programme and convincingly discuss what makes you a good candidate for the research MA programme.
+This statement letter should be between 700 and 1,500 words.

 Language requirements